voltrevo/keynet/README.md

 - Build the Docker image with your chosen nickname
 - Start the container with persistent key storage and your configured proxy target

+**NOTE**: It takes a while (hours unfortunately) for new Tor nodes to become visible in the network, and your keynet service won't work until this happens.
+You can check visibility by searching your node's nickname or IP at https://onionoo.torproject.org/summary.
+Once it appears there, you can try [testing it](#verification).

 ### Manual Build and Run

 ```bash